evillemez/javelin/README.md

 If you run `grunt watch`, then any time you edit a test or code file, all of the build tasks mentioned here will be run automatically.

+There is also an IRC channel on freenode at `#javelinjs`.

 ## Working TODO ##

 See `TODO.md`